CubiCasa/cubicasa-android-sdk-example-project/README.md

 Received if the ARCore is unable to start tracking during the first five seconds.
 The scan files will be deleted (code 15) and CubiCapture will be finished after this (code 5).

+### 31, "Horizontal scanning."
+Received when the pitch of the camera has been too horizontal for a certain amount of time and `horizontalWarning` is set to visible.
+Only received if there's no `orientationWarning` or `sidewaysWarning` visible.

+### 32, "Not scanning horizontally anymore."
+Received when the pitch of the camera is valid again (not scanning horizontally) for a certain amount of time and `horizontalWarning` is set to invisible.

+### 33, "Requesting LOCATION permissions."
+Received when `trueNorth` is set to `TrueNorth.ENABLED_AND_REQUEST` and the `ACCESS_FINE_LOCATION` permission is not granted.
+Requests `ACCESS_FINE_LOCATION` permission to be granted to this application.

+### 34, "User granted LOCATION permissions."
+Received when user has granted the `ACCESS_FINE_LOCATION` permission and `trueNorth` is set to `TrueNorth.ENABLED_AND_REQUEST`.

+### 35, "User denied LOCATION permissions."
+Received when user has denied the `ACCESS_FINE_LOCATION` permission and `trueNorth` is set to `TrueNorth.ENABLED_AND_REQUEST`.

+### 36, "LOCATION permission is not granted.
+Not saving true north."
+Received when the `ACCESS_FINE_LOCATION` permission is not granted and `trueNorth` is set to `TrueNorth.ENABLED`.
+Not saving true north.

 ### 40, "Started listening for speech."
 Received when the speech recognition button is pressed and speech recognition starts listening for speech.
 This requires that the scan is started (recording), and that the